K8rly/GoVote/README.md

 Database Storage
  - We used PgAdmin (SQL) as our database, while integrating the data into Tableau for visual effects.

- - We used SQL to split our data into additional tables and then join relevant information to form a final, clean datset.
-We removed voter demographics voting record primary election (OneHotCoding - party affiliation D/F/N) - issues only ballot if non-partisan(N) voting record - general election with voter ID (Y = 1, Null = 0)

  ![SQL Code Used to Join Tables and Rename Columns](images/go_vote_code.png)